appspector/ios-sdk/README.md

 ## Installation
 Each app you want to use with AppSpector SDK you have to register on the web (https://app.appspector.com).
-After adding the application navigate to app settings and copy API key.
+After adding the application navigate to app settings and copy the DSN URL.
 To use AppSpector on tvOS just follow installation steps below but use AppSpectorTVSDK instead.

 #### CocoaPods